danielrherber/dt-qp-project/examples/README.md

 ---
 ### [linear-quadratic](linear-quadratic/)

-Examples in this folder are **linear-quadratic dynamic optimization** (LQDO) problems that can be solved using quadratic programming.
+Examples in this folder are **linear-quadratic dynamic optimization** (LQDO) problems that can be solved using quadratic programming methods.
 Solving problems in this class was the original use case of DTQP.

 ##### Some Key Examples